Skip to main content

 How Do I Get Engagement on My Demo?

-Want to drive better engagement on your next demo?
-Let them drive.
+Want to drive better engagement on your next sales demo?
+The secret is simple—let them drive.

-There’s nothing more boring than a Zoom, unless of course you’re watching someone give you a demo on a Zoom.
-Just sitting back passively while watching someone show you how their product works is the quickest way to lose interest.
+Let’s be honest: there’s nothing more boring than a Zoom meeting, unless, of course, you’re watching someone give you a demo on Zoom.
+Sitting back passively while someone shows you how their product works is the quickest way to lose interest.
+If you want to give a great demo, it’s important to keep your audience engaged.
+Traditional demos can feel like a one-way presentation.

 For more Hacks, check out our YouTube page.